marianaromeo95/marianaromeo95/README.md

 - 🌍  I'm based in Brasília, DF - Brazil
 - 😄 Pronouns: she/her
 - 📧 You can contact me at desenvolvedoramariromeo@gmail.com
-- 🔭 Looking for new oportunities in front-end develoopment
+- 🔭 Looking for new oportunities in front-end development
 - 🌱  I'm currently learning C# and .Net Core
 - ⚡ Fun fact: I am a proud US Air Force veteran.